Frequently Asked Questions

 The program is held in-person in the US.
 However, if there are COVID-19 or related travel restrictions, it will be conducted virtually.

 There is one inbound exchange and one outbound exchange.
-The Inbound Exchange involves Fellows from Kenya, Tanzania, Uganda, and Ethiopia traveling to the US to participate in a five-week Fellowship Program.
+The Inbound Exchange involves Fellows from Kenya, Tanzania, and Uganda traveling to the US to participate in a five-week Fellowship Program.
 This includes a four-week individual Fellowship placement at a US host site organization.

 After the inbound exchange, interested host can apply to participate in an Outbound Exchange.
 If selected, US hosts will travel to their Fellows’ countries following the completion of the US-based Fellowship for two weeks.
 During this time, hosts will provide additional training, mentoring, and technical assistance to their Fellows.
 The Fellows and hosts can decide together on the dates of the outbound exchange, ensuring it takes place within six months of Fellows’ return to their home countries.

-Inbound Exchange refers to Fellows from Kenya, Tanzania, Uganda, and Ethiopia traveling to the US to participate in a five-week Fellowship Program.
+Inbound Exchange refers to Fellows from Kenya, Tanzania, and Uganda traveling to the US to participate in a five-week Fellowship Program.
 This includes a four-week individual Fellowship placement at a US host site organization.

 Outbound Exchange refers to US hosts traveling to their Fellows’ countries following the completion of the US-based Fellowship for a two-week period.
 During this time, hosts will provide additional training, mentoring, and technical assistance to their Fellows.